Is Blockchain right technology for my business?

 Blockchain has the potential to revolutionize the way we conduct business and interact with each other, offering increased efficiency, transparency, and security.
 As the technology continues to evolve and mature, we are likely to see an increasing number of businesses and organizations adopting blockchain in various sectors.

-Criteria that make an application a good candidate for the blockchain framework
+Criteria that make an application a good option for the blockchain technology

 Blockchain technology is not for all applications and use-cases.
 The following questions will help in deciding whether blockchain technology is the right technology for your application or not.